Find a therapist Search articles

 About me

-I accept Self-Pay and I'm In-Network with several insurance plans, including Kaiser, First Choice Health, OHP-HSO, Pacific Source and Providence.
+In-Network with Kaiser, First Choice Health, Oregon Health Plan, Pacific Source and Providence, and self-pay.

-I am an experienced psychotherapist who is passionate about supporting clients through their journeys of self-discovery.
-I work with adults from a strengths-based perspective.
-The focus of my practice is working with individuals from underserved and underrepresented communities.
+I am an experienced psychotherapist who is passionate about supporting adult clients experiencing anxiety, cultural/racial inequities, depression, and traumatic experiences.
+I work from a strengths-based perspective and prioritize working with individuals from underserved and underrepresented communities.

 License